 Towards a human rights-based democratic culture in Berlin

 Successful and sustainable projects are inconceivable without the support of a strong association.
-The MBR’s umbrella association, the Verein für Demokratische Kultur in Berlin – Initiative für urbane Demokratieentwicklung (VDK) e.V. was founded in August 2003 by representatives of various civic organisations and initiatives.
+The MBR’s umbrella association, the Verein für Demokratische Kultur in Berlin – Initiative für urbane Demokratieentwicklung (VDK) e.V.
+(Society for a Democratic Culture in Berlin) was founded in August 2003 by representatives of various civic organisations and initiatives.
 The guiding principles of the VDK e.V. are motivated by a human-rights based democratic culture as the fundamental alternative to right-wing extremism, right-wing populism, racism, anti-Semitism and other sentiments of inequality.
 The democratic commitment of the VDK projects MBR, RIAS Berlin, Berlin against Nazis and Regishut is demonstrated both in their everyday practical work on location and in their valuable contributions to the political discourse on how to deal with right-wing extremism, right-wing populism, racism and anti-Semitism.
 The standards developed by the projects often have a signalling character in this tense subject area, both locally and at the state level.
 The VDK e.V. supports its long-standing projects and sends an essential political signal for united, committed and human rights-oriented coexistence in Berlin.

 We need your support to achieve more financial independence and a clearer political positioning.
 Please donate using the key word “Demokratiearbeit” or “Unterstützung des VDK”!